Quantum-proof randomness extractors via operator space theory: Preliminaries

 \subsection{Operator spaces}

 For the convenience of the reader we recall a few basic facts about the theory of operator spaces, sometimes also referred to as ``quantized Banach spaces''.
 For a more in depth treatment we refer the reader to Pisier's book~\cite{Pis03}.
-An operator space is a normed space $(E,\|\cdot\|_E)$ together with a sequence of norms $\|\cdot\|_{M_Q(E)}$ on the spaces $\matr_Q(E)$ satisfying the following consistency conditions for all $Q \geq 2$ (also $\|\cdot\|_{E}= \|\cdot\|_{M_1(E)}$).